Home / Dictionary / Poisson distribution

 Key properties include:

-• Memorylessness: The probability of an event occurring in the next interval is independent of previous intervals.
+2. Memorylessness: The Poisson distribution has a property of memorylessness, meaning the probability of an event occurring in the next interval is independent of the events in previous intervals.

 Examples illustrating these properties